CLI Reference

 vekt report

-Generate a formatted security report from the most recent scan.
+Planned.
+Generate a formatted security report from scan results.

 vekt diff